When to visit the vet?

 Treatment for brachial plexus avulsion focuses on relieving symptoms and supporting healing, as far as possible.
 In some cases, surgical intervention may be necessary to repair or stabilize the nerves, especially if there is a possibility of nerve reconstruction.

-PhysiotherapyVeterinary physiotherapy encompasses a range of treatment methods aimed at improving the mobility and well-being of animals through exercise, massage, and other manual techniques. is an important part of the treatment and can help strengthen the muscles, improve mobility and promote blood circulation in the affected leg.
-Exercises, massages and special equipment can be used to support the function of the leg.
+PhysiotherapyVeterinary physiotherapy encompasses a range of treatment methods aimed at improving the mobility and well-being of animals through exercise, massage, and other manual techniques. is an important part of treatment and can help strengthen the muscles, improve mobility, and promote blood circulation in the affected leg.
+Exercises, massages, and special devices can be used to support the leg’s function.

 Pain management is also crucial, as dogs with a nerve root injury may experience Pain that affects their quality of life.
 Pain relievers and anti-inflammatory drugsAnti-inflammatory drugs are medications that reduce inflammation.
 They can be divided into nonsteroidal anti-inflammatory drugs (NSAIDs) and corticosteroids and are used in dogs and cats to reduce Inflammatory conditions and Pain. can be used to improve the dog’s well-being.